-Cass Sunstein joined Zoe Chance for YCCI’s Learning from Leaders webinar series to discuss his new book, Sludge: What Stops Us from Getting Things Done and What to Do A
+Harvard Law Professor Cass Sunstein speaks about his new book, 'Sludge: What Stops Us from Getting Things Done and What to Do About It.'

 New research from Yale SOM Professor Jason Dana illuminates the importance of measuring not only actual trends, but believed trends.